Admission to the Master International Relations, track European Union Studies.

 paper and presentation (70%);

 lobby game (10%).

 The final paper will only be marked if the student has attended the seminars.

 The final mark for the course is established by determining the weighted average.

-The compulsory literature for weekly readings will be made available before the course.
+The compulsory literature for weekly readings will be made available during the course.